ysycloud/paraGSEA/README.md

 rm -f ../data/data_for_test.txt_* ../data/data_for_test_cidnum.txt_*
 ```

 **Note:** the number of cores must be smaller than the actual core number in your system.
-And after the parse work, you shoul merge every parts of output file into a whole file like the shell script shown above.
+And after the parse work, you should merge every parts of output file into a whole file like the shell script shown above.

 #### V.I.V.
 Tools: